The Coronavirus (COVID-19)

 If you would like to receive texts regarding updates and alerts as it relates to COVID-19, please text "NJCOVID" to 898-211.

-This state website was created to answer questions about COVID-19 and offer fast links for commonly requested services, such as, but not limited to the following:
+New Jersey's state COVID-19 website was created to answer questions about COVID-19 and offer fast links for commonly requested information.

-See a listing of current Short-term Resources including food distribution events and delivery assistance, county services, financial aid, mental health support, and more.
+See a listing of current Short-term Resources including food distribution events, delivery assistance, county services, financial aid, mental health support, and more.
 This list changes daily so check back often.
 If you have a resource you would like to add, send it to email@example.com.

 Established Coronavirus Test Sites and Contact Tracing

-Testing sites are now open.
-Find information about FEMA sites and public sites here.
-Many other local private testing sites are now open.
+Public testing sites are open and many other local private testing sites are too.
 Contact your healthcare professional to be directed to a location in your community.
 Our listing of short-term resources also includes local community organized testing sites.
 Individuals who are undocumented or uninsured are eligible for testing as well.